lanedelcu/real-time-fraud-detection/README.md

     - c. package the project into a JAR file by running in the terminal `mvn clean package`
       - * this command generate a JAR file from the compiled class in newly created  /target folder in our bank-transaction-analysis directory
       - * check your work by going to the root directory, and check for the jar file that should be called bank-transactions-analysis-1.0-SNAPSHOT.jar

+## Split the Data into Chunks
+We simulate real-time data streaming by breaking a large CSV file(transactions_data.csv) into smaller pieces (chunks).
+Each chunk will represent a batch of records sent at regular intervals to the Spark Streaming application.
+This mimics how data might arrive in a real-world scenario.
+Split the dataset as follow:
+* navigate to ypur dataset directory using `cd path/to/your/saved/directory` , mine is cd /Users/anedelcu/Lavinia_Nedelcu/School/datasets-for-project/Stream-processing split the dataset(transactions_)